Drexel Affiliated Scholarships

 Any outside funding the recipient receives must be taken into account when their eligibility is determined for need-based financial aid.
 If the recipient has been offered funding from a source outside the university, they must submit copies of the notification letter to Drexel Central.
 Outside funding may result in a change to your eligibility for the financial aid offered by Drexel.

-The deadline to apply is February 15, 2021.
 For more information about opening an application, speak with your Study Abroad Advisor.

 Student Conference on Global Challenges Scholarship